kurttb/Lattice-Boltzmann-Solver/README.md

 The instructions for building the solver are as follows:

 ### Dependencies
-Different dependencies are required depending on the architecture in which you intend to build for.
+Different dependencies are required depending on the backend (Serial/OpenMP/CUDA) that you intend to build.
 For all builds, cmake and Kokkos are required.
 Paraview is also recommended for visualization.
 For Kokkos builds, the required backends must be built on your machine.
 Using an OpenMP backend requires having OpenMP built on your machine, and using a CUDA backend requires the NVIDIA CUDA toolkit.
 Instructions for building Kokkos can be found at:
 ```
 https://github.com/kokkos
 ```